aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

    * 1 S3 Bucket to store the dApp and act as Origin to the CloudFront distribution
    * 1 CloudFront distribution to serve the dApp and front the S3 Bucket

+See the `template.yaml` file for more details about all the resources that are created for this architecture.

 ## What are the API calls?

-There are 5 API calls in this example:
+5 API Gateway routes get created by the template:

    * **/getNFTsCollectionAlchemy**: Get an NFTs Collection from the Alchemy API through API Gateway HTTP proxy (no lambda, low latency, low cost) (`anonymous`)
    * **/getNFTsAlchemy**: Get NFTs from the Alchemy API through API Gateway HTTP proxy (no lambda, low latency, low cost) (`authenticated only`)